Dynamic Quantile Function Models

-In this final part of the empirical studies, the DQF model is applied to forecast one-day-ahead the VaR of daily returns, for quantile levels 0.05 and 0.01.
-The quantile scaling method described in Section~\ref{sec:scaling} is employed to generate the daily forecasts.
+In this final part of this empirical study, the QR-DQF model described in Section~\ref{sec:scaling} is applied to forecast one-day-ahead the VaR measures of daily returns, at the 5\% and 1\% probability levels.
+All the model parameters, including those for the DQF model and the quantile regression coefficient $s_u$, are estimated using the adaptive MCMC algorithm, based protocol employed in Section~\ref{sec:var_1min}, where each VaR forecast is computed with the parameters estimated using a sliding window of past 3,000 days.

-Posterior mean estimates of one-day-ahead forecasts are computed for $t \in \{3001 \ddd \allowbreak T\}$ using the most updated posterior sample.
-The adaptive MCMC algorithm is run every 10 days to update the posterior draws, at estimation point $t' \in \{3000, 3010 \ddd T-[(T-3000) \bmod 10]\}$ using the past 3000 QF-valued observations $\{X_{t'-3000+1} \ddd X_{t'}\}$.
-As an illustration, the one-day-ahead out-of-sample VaR forecasts are plotted over daily returns for S\&P 500 in Figure~\ref{fig:var}; the corresponding estimates of the scaling factors, $\hat{s}_{0.05}$ and $\hat{s}_{0.01}$, are plotted in Figure~\ref{fig:s}.
+As an illustration, the one-day-ahead out-of-sample VaR forecasts are plotted over daily returns for S\&P~500 in Figure~\ref{fig:var}; the corresponding estimates of the quantile regression coefficients, $\hat{s}_{5\%}$ and $\hat{s}_{1\%}$, are plotted in Figure~\ref{fig:s}.
 We make some observations: (i) The VaR forecasts follow closely the bottom shoulder of the daily return data, and react instantaneously to changes in volatility.
 This suggests that the tail dynamics of one-minute returns can be scaled to approximate that of daily returns.
-I.e., projecting the tail of intra-daily returns is a sensible method for obtaining daily VaR estimates. (ii) The fact that $\hat{s}_{0.05} > \hat{s}_{0.01}$ for the entire forecast period indicates that daily returns are potentially lighter-tailed than intra-daily returns, which is consistent with observations in the literature. (iii) The value of $\hat{s}_{u}$ is higher for high volatility periods, which suggests that $s_{u}$ may not be constant over time.
+I.e., projecting the tail of intra-daily returns is a sensible method for obtaining daily VaR estimates. (ii) The fact that $\hat{s}_{5\%} > \hat{s}_{1\%}$ for the entire forecast period indicates that daily returns are potentially lighter-tailed than intra-daily returns, which is consistent with observations in the literature. (iii) The value of $\hat{s}_{u}$ is higher for high volatility periods, which suggests that $s_{u}$ may not be constant over time.

-The theory of \emph{elicitability} provides a decision-theoretic framework of comparative backtesting of risk measure forecasts; see, e.g., \citet{Gneiting2011}, \citet{KouPeng2016}, \citet{Brehmer2017}, and \citet{NoldeZiegel2017}.
+The theory of \emph{elicitability} provides a decision-theoretic framework of comparative backtesting of risk measure forecasts; see, e.g., \citet{Gneiting2011}, \citet{KouPeng2016}, \citet{Brehmer2017} and \citet{NoldeZiegel2017}.
 Consider a probability distribution $F \in \mathbb{F}$ on a state space $\mathcal{Y}$.
 A risk measure can be viewed as a functional $\mathscr{K}:\mathbb{F} \to \mathcal{Y}'$, where $\mathcal{Y}'$ is the action domain.
 A scoring function $\mathscr{S}: \mathcal{Y}' \times \mathcal{Y} \to [0,\infty)$ is \emph{strictly $\mathbb{F}$-consistent} for $\mathscr{K}$ if

 A risk measure $\mathscr{K}$ is called \emph{elicitable} if there exists a strictly $\mathbb{F}$-consistent scoring function for it \citep{Gneiting2011}.
 When the risk measure is the $u$-quantile functional (i.e, VaR), a strictly $\mathbb{F}$-consistent scoring function is given by